lezhnev74/pasvl/README.md

     ```

 ## 🏆 Contributors
 - **Henry Combrinck**.
 Henry tested the library extensively on real data and found tricky bugs and edge cases.
 Awesome contribution to make the package valuable to the community.
+- **[@Averor](https://github.com/Averor)**.
+Found a bug in parenthesis parsing.

 ## License
 This project is licensed under the terms of the MIT license.